Skip to main content

 Running a subset of tests

-The entire test suite takes a little while to run (1-2 mins), so if you'd like to run just a subset of the tests, you can edit the constant in runTestSubset to a string supported by mocha grep and use the "Run Test Subset" launch config instead of the usual "Extension Tests".
+The entire test suite takes a little while to run (1-2 mins), so you may want to run just a subset of the tests.

 Code formatting